raspberrypilearning/raspberry-jam-guidebook/en/step_3.md

 examples include buying pizza for the event, or buying a set of Raspberry Pis for workshops.
 Be grateful for any donations or sponsorship you receive, and be sure to thank the donors privately and publicly.
-A “thank you” tweet from your Jam's account will be well received, and companies will appreciate the publicity.
+A "thank you" tweet from your Jam's account will be well received, and companies will appreciate the publicity.
 Encourage attendees to retweet, and to add their own thanks to your message.
 As well as local companies, you could approach Raspberry Pi retailers to ask whether